alfikpl/ao486/README.md

 #### SoC
 To compile the ao486 SoC load the project file from syn/soc/soc.qpf.

+Before compiling in Altera Quartus II, the Qsys system must be generated.

 #### BIOS
 To compile the BIOS do the following:
 - extract the bochs-2.6.2 source archive,